jwaldroop/phishing-url-project/README.md

 Initially, the neural network model was fit on the full dataset to gain the most insight from the data, as well as insight on how the model structure would need to be optimized for this particular dataset.
 To further investigate which features may be most important, the model was fit against each table of feature types (that is, 111 features broken up into 6 tables of varying attributes).
 In addition, Jack used the Recursive Feature Elimination package to select the top 10, 25, and 50 most important features.
 Once those had been obtained, the model was fit against each.
 In order to avoid the model from performing continuous learning, the TensorFlow backend session was cleared each time the model was fit.

 ### Model Structure
 The neural network model is a TensorFlow Keras Sequential model.
-The model consists of 18 layers. hese 18 layers are the input and output layers, 8 dense layers, 7 dropout layers (0.20 or 0.40), and a flatten layer (directly before the output layer is applied).
+The model consists of 18 layers.
+These 18 layers are the input and output layers, 8 dense layers, 7 dropout layers (0.20 or 0.40), and a flatten layer (directly before the output layer is applied).

 Each dense layer and the output layer have activation functions applied in the layer structure.
 The dense layers have a rectified linear unit (ReLU) activation applied, with the output layer having a Sigmoid activation.